fastapi/fastapi/docs/en/docs/advanced/dataclasses.md

     FastAPI will use the `response_model` parameter (that includes dataclasses) to convert the response.

-You can combine `dataclasses` with other type annotations in many different combinations to form complex data structures.
+You can combine `dataclasses` with other type annotations in many combinations to form complex data structures.

 Check the in-code annotation tips above to see more specific details.